-Viruses exist all over the place.
-They can cause such health conditions as hepatitis, mononucleosis, HIV, the flu, and even the common cold.
-While many people often opt to get an annual flu shot (influenza vaccination), it is only 80% effective, due to the fact that this virus has mutating strains.
-Additionally, vaccines don’t properly educate your immune system and usually contain preservatives and chemicals.
+Viruses exist everywhere, and they can cause health conditions like hepatitis, mononucleosis, HIV, the flu, and even the common cold.
+While many people commonly opt to get an annual flu shot (influenza vaccination), studies have shown that it is only 80% effective, due to the fact that this virus has mutating strains.
+Additionally, vaccines don’t properly educate your immune system and they can contain preservatives and chemicals.
 Wouldn’t it be better if you could use all natural herbs to fight off viruses without harming the body?

 Facts About Viruses:

 A virus is a microscopic organism that can exist almost anywhere on the planet.
-They can spread through sneezing, coughing, person-to-person contact, sexual contact, or by entering the body through food or water.
-Viruses typically infect plants, fungi, animals, humans, and bacteria.
-Some viruses are fatal, while others can make you feel ill for a day or so.
+Viruses can spread through sneezing, coughing, person-to-person contact, sexual contact, or by entering the body through food or water.
+More often than not, viruses infect plants, fungi, animals, humans, and bacteria.
+Some viruses are fatal, while others can make you feel ill for only a day or so.
 Consisting of genetic material, viruses cannot replicate without a host, which classifies them as parasites.
 Viruses are the most abundant biological entities on the planet.

 So What Do Antiviral Herbs Do?